johnston9/la-donut/README.md

 ### Allauth Login/Register/Logout Pages and Security

   The user can browse and purchase items on the sit but they are encouraged to create an account.
 On one of the many links to register the user is brought to the Allauth Register page.
-Like all other pages I customed it to give to a personal easy to use friendly feel.
-Allauth is used throughout the site to look after all security issues concerning users and deals with all other issues like forgetting passwords and email confirmations.
+Like all other Allauth pages I customised it to give to a personal easy to use friendly feel.
+Allauth is used throughout the site to look after all security issues concerning users and deals with all other issues like forgetting passwords and email confirmations.<br>
+  See [Allauth](documentation/allauth) for all Allauth images.

   The site has a number of other security measures firstly the use of front end measures to allow admin access only to admin.
 Then in the backend the use of @login_required for pages only for authenticated users and a redirect if the user is not a superuser for admin only functions.